Addiction and Dual Diagnosis

 GAD commonly co-occurs alongside substance abuse.
 This is because you may turn to drugs or alcohol to temporarily shut down the anxiety regions of your brain.
 The feel-good effects of drugs and alcohol make them serve as escapes from your worrisome reality.
 Examples of drugs used to quell anxiety include benzodiazepines, methamphetamine and cocaine.

-However, drugs can cure this.
+However, drugs cannot cure this.
 For example, when you abuse alcohol or drugs, your mental illness will still co-exist with your addiction.
 Your substance abuse will also worsen your state of worry.
 If you’ve abused drugs or alcohol due to chronic anxiety, please ensure you get treated for dual diagnosis.

 Obsessive Compulsive Disorder (OCD)